IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 Building this image could take around ~8 minutes (since the image is around 2GB and starting/stopping the WAS server as part of the build process takes few minutes).
 So let's kick that process off and then come back to learn what you did.
 The image will likely be built by the time you complete this section.

-1. Follow the instructions [here](../common/oc-login.md) to login to OpenShift cluster via the web terminal.
+1. You'll need the web terminal (the same one from lab setup).
+If it's not open, follow the instructions [here](../common/setup.md#access-the-web-terminal) to login to OpenShift cluster via the web terminal.

 1. Clone the GitHub repo with the lab artifacts and list the files.
 Run the following commands on your web terminal:
     ```